boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 Resource synchronization for AC provisioning:
 : The realization of the Attachment Circuit is made up of TN resources shared between the Customer Site Orchestration and the Provider Network Orchestration (e.g., NSC).
-More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane network information (e.g.,  VLAN- ID and IP addresses/subnets or BGP AS number).
+More precisely, a PE and a CE connected via an AC must be provisioned with consistent data plane and control plane  information (e.g., VLAN- IDs, IP addresses/subnets, or BGP AS number).
 Hence, the realization of this interconnection is technology-specific and requires a coordination between the Customer Site Orchestration and an NSC.
 Automating the provisioning and management of the AC is recommended.
-Hence, aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and IETF APIs (more details in further sections).
+Aligned with {{?RFC8969}}, we assume that this coordination is based upon standard YANG data models and APIs (more details in further sections).

-: {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources (such as VLAN-ID and IP prefixes) which are passed between Orchestrators via the Network Slice Service Interface.
-This document proposes to rely upon IETF service data models: ({{?I-D.ietf-teas-ietf-network-slice-nbi-yang}}) or an Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}).
+: {{figure-4}} is a basic example of a Layer 3 CE-PE link realization with shared network resources (such as VLAN-IDs and IP prefixes) which are passed between Orchestrators via a dedicated interface.
+This document proposes to rely upon IETF service data models: the IETF Network Slice Service Interface {{?I-D.ietf-teas-ietf-network-slice-nbi-yang}} or the Attachment Circuit Service Interface ({{?I-D.boro-opsawg-teas-attachment-circuit}}.

 ~~~~
 {::include ./drawings/ac-api-synch.txt}
 ~~~~
-{: #figure-4 title="Coordination of TN ressources for the AC provisionning" artwork-align="center"}
+{: #figure-4 title="Coordination of TN Ressources for the AC Provisionning" artwork-align="center"}

 ### Additional Segmentation and Domains